teal-language/tl/docs/examples/README.md

 ### Run the Project

+The program reads input arguments `-i <filename>` and `-o <filename>` from the command line to select input and output filenames.
+If those are not given, it uses standard input and standard output as fallback defaults.

-In this example the program reads from STDIN and writes to a file.
+In this example the program reads data from the `ls` command piped via standard input, and writes to a file:

 ```
 files> ls -R1 | lua build/main.lua -o tmp.out
 files> cat tmp.out
-build
-src
-tlconfig.lua

-./build:
-main.lua

-./src:
-main.tl
+BUILD
+SRC
+TLCONFIG.LUA

+./BUILD:
+MAIN.LUA

+./SRC:
+MAIN.TL
 ```

 You can delete the temporary file.